-The professionals at Merry Maids® recommend this tip using a large, plastic kitchen trash bag and a spray degreaser to clean oven racks.
-You can also use ammonia before sealing the racks inside the trash bag.
+The professionals at Merry Maids® recommend using a large, plastic kitchen trash bag and a spray degreaser (homemade or store-bought) for cleaning oven racks.
+Cleaning the oven with an ammonia, liquid dish soap, and warm water mixture is an effective way to remove grease.
+You can also use ammonia on the racks before sealing them inside the trash bag.

 2. The Soaking Method

 Maybe your oven racks need a bath.
-That’s right, you can use your bathtub to help with this kitchen chore.
-Just place the dirty oven racks in the bathtub, then use dishwasher detergent (powdered or liquid) and hot water.
+That’s right!
+You can use your bathtub to help in cleaning oven racks.
+First, put towels or an old shower curtain liner in the bathtub to prevent the racks from scratching the tub’s surface.
+Then, place the dirty oven racks in the bathtub, fill the tub with hot water, and add dishwasher detergent (powdered or liquid).
 Let the racks soak for several hours or overnight.
-Be sure to put towels or an old shower curtain liner in the bathtub first to prevent the racks from scratching the tub’s surface.
 You can also use a homemade oven-cleaning solution of ammonia and warm water in the bathtub instead of dishwasher detergent.

 3. Natural Oven Rack Cleaning Methods

-Sprinkle household baking soda on the oven racks, followed by a coating of vinegar.
-When the solution stops foaming, cover the racks in hot water and let them sit overnight.
-You also can do this method in the bathtub.
+Clean your oven with baking soda and vinegar.
+Sprinkle household baking soda on the oven racks, then spray with white vinegar.
+When the solution stops foaming, cover the racks in hot water (either in the bathtub or sink) and let them sit overnight.
 For heavily soiled oven racks, you can then use salt and a scrubber to remove any stubborn stains.